Aunt Vadge: I just had a baby and have a tear in my labia – how can I soothe it?

 Dear Aunt Vadge,

-I just had my first baby six days ago.
-I have what I’m assuming is a cut that feels like it’s right along the crease where my labia majora and labia minora meet up.
-I’m not sure in placement or how bad it is, ’cause it hurts too bad to try to look.
-Anyways, what can I do to help soothe the pain from it, especially when urinating?
-I always use my pero bottle and I have tried witch-hazel pads and a anesthetic spray, but nothing helps.
-It is so painful it nearly brings me to tears anytime I urinate.
+I had my first baby six days ago.
+I have what I think is a cut, right along the crease where my labia majora and minora meet.
+I’m not sure exactly where it is or how bad, because it hurts too much to look.
+What can I do to soothe the pain, especially when I wee?
+I always use my peri bottle, and I’ve tried witch-hazel pads and an anaesthetic spray, but nothing helps.
+It’s so painful it nearly brings me to tears every time I urinate.
 Any advice is welcome, thanks.

 Sincerely,